 But then The Pelican came to visit!
 This big mouth stood out amongst the other birthday visitors.
 This pelican had an appearance!
 And so it came about that I decided to continue with just the pelican.
 I vanished all the other animals.
 (Sorry darlings)

 After looking closely at the pelican, I thought ‘Such a pelican’s beak demands something in it’….and that became the swallows I once photographed in my neighbour’s barn.
 And slowly it began to look like a swimming class…(Don’t ask me why, I don’t know)

 They really are the B-52s of birds

-All photos I have used are from my own archive, except the starfish.
-And the newspaper article I made into a hat comes from the newspaper archive Delpher.
-It is about my great-great-grandfather who was a sailor: Captain Bloema
+The picture of the pelican comes from my own archive, just like all the other photos, except for the starfish.
+The old newspaper article I made into a paper hat comes from the Dutch newspaper archive Delpher.
+This newspaper cutout tells about my great-great-grandfather who was a sailor: Captain Bloema.

 Art Prints are available in the Wondrous Goose shop.
 Postcards of this cheerful collage are for sale on Etsy

 The birthday card will come later :-)